-Since there is no causal medical treatment for sensorineural hearing loss today, the goal of ACOUSIA is to establish drug development of small molecule compounds that trigger regeneration of sensory hair cells and allow for causal treatment of sensorineural hearing loss in patients who already lost their hair cells years ago.
+Since there is no causal medical treatment against sensorineural hearing loss today, the goal of ACOUSIA is to develop of small molecule compounds that trigger regeneration of sensory hair cells enabling causal treatment of sensorineural hearing loss in patients who already lost their hair cells years ago.

 Acousia’s approach is based on the fact that small molecule compounds have increasingly been used to dedifferentiate and reprogram differentiated somatic cells in order to enhance or substitute genetic reprogramming approaches (Anastasia et al, 2010).
 Taken to the situation of hair cell regeneration in the inner ear, a small molecule based dedifferentiation/reprogramming concept, targets the differentiated supporting cells that are retained in the sensory epithelium after hair cell loss.